📜 Syllabus

 - Project files and documentation should be submitted by 11:59PM the same day.

-If you anticipate that you won’t be able to complete the work by the due date, please contact us before the due date so we can discuss options.
+If you anticipate that you won’t be able to complete the work by the due date, please contact the instructor before the due date so we can discuss options.

 Appropriation, Fair Use, and Generated Content

-No credit will be awarded for plagiarised work.
-All submitted projects should be original and developed within the duration of this class.
-Remember to acknowledge / cite your tools and sources appropriately in your submission.
+- All submitted projects should be original and developed within the duration of this class.

 Resources

-All assigned readings and games will be provided for you -- no need to purchase textbooks for this class. (see Readings & Homeplays for more details.)
+All assigned readings and homeplay projects will be provided for you -- no need to purchase textbooks for this class.

 Required Tools